saramagliacane/saramagliacane.github.io/content/publication/magliacane-2018-domain/index.md

   that exploits causal inference and does not rely on prior knowledge of the causal graph, the type of interventions or the intervention targets.
 We demonstrate our approach by evaluating a possible implementation on simulated and real world data.
-publication: 'Advances in Neural Processing Systems'
+publication: '*Advances in Neural Information Processing Systems*'
 ---